AdahRukki/SEAT-OF-WISDOM/replit.md

 Seat of Wisdom Academy is a comprehensive multi-branch academy management system designed for efficient administration and student performance tracking.
 Built with a React frontend and Express backend, it integrates Firebase for offline-first capabilities and real-time data synchronization.
 The system supports four school branches and features role-based access for administrators, sub-administrators, and students.
 Key capabilities include a 20+20+60 scoring system, professional report card generation, robust student financial tracking, and complete teacher grading interface.
 The project provides a streamlined, scalable solution for academy management with full CRUD operations for students, functional class-based grading, and comprehensive educational oversight tools.

 ## Recent Updates (October 2025)
+- ✅ **Firebase Optional Mode**: Firebase is now completely optional - application works without Firebase API keys for VPS deployments, using only PostgreSQL for all data storage
 - ✅ **Blog-Style News System**: Transformed news into blog format with individual article pages, "Read More" buttons, and proper navigation headers on all news pages
 - ✅ **News Image Visibility Fix**: Implemented public ACL policies and signed URL generation for news images, ensuring images display correctly across all pages (homepage, news listing, article detail)
 - ✅ **Academic Session Update**: Changed current session to 2024/2025